Like all vaccines, the rotavirus vaccine can cause side effects, but they're usually mild and do not last long.

 What to do if your baby is unwell after the rotavirus vaccine

 As with all vaccines, a few babies will have side effects, such as diarrhoea, although in general these are mild and short-lived.
-The majority of babies won't have any problems at all.
+The majority of babies will not have any problems at all.

 Also, bear in mind that diarrhoea and vomiting in babies is common and is generally not related to the vaccine.

 If your baby is very unwell and/or the illness is going on for a long time, or you're concerned in any way about their health following vaccination, please see your GP.

 How to report a vaccine side effect